jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 ![](images/1.%20System%20Objects.044.png)

-When the reference would be __Nothing__ or __null__, any class might be assigned to the reference.
+When the reference might be __Nothing__ or __null__, any class might be assigned to the reference.

 ![](images/1.%20System%20Objects.045.png)

-Both line __a__ and __b__ would both be possible.
+Both line __a__ and __b__ might both be possible.

-The class of a reference might be changed, but only when it would be compatible with the object assigned to the reference.
+The class of a reference might be changed, but only when it might be compatible with the object assigned to the reference.

 The __Object-Bound Class__ and __Reference-Bound Class__ could point to the same class.